xurxodiz/iria/README.md

 It has told jokes, made dictionary lookups, searched for gifs… it even organised RPG games at one point!

-Nowadays IRIA tell stories, and therefore it could be the acronym for `Iria Relata Intrincadas Aventuras`, but decades ago it was born as an IRC bot and stood for `IRC Intelixencia Artificial`, as well as being a nice Galician name—and it has kept it all along.
+Nowadays Iria tells stories, and therefore it could be the acronym for `Iria Relata Intrincadas Aventuras`, but decades ago it was born as an IRC bot and stood for `IRC Intelixencia Artificial`, as well as being a nice Galician name—and it has kept it all along.